Student Research Programs at VCU

 Undergraduate Research Fellowship for Inclusive Excellence

-For the summer of 2015 the VCU Division for Inclusive Excellence will fund one undergraduate research fellowship award for a faculty-mentored research project focused on “diversity” as it relates to ideas, cultures, backgrounds and experiences.
+The VCU Division for Inclusive Excellence will fund two undergraduate research fellowship awards for a faculty-mentored research project focused on “diversity” as it relates to ideas, cultures, backgrounds and experiences.
 Successful proposals must discuss how the project will increase the student researcher’s knowledge, skills and experience related to the social, economic, political and historical significance of particular differences.
 This project may investigate diversity through the lens of gender, race/ethnicity, religion, socio-economic status, disabilities and/or international issues.

 Research Opportunities through VCU Spit4Science